fouasnon/ifttcat/README.md

 ### AUTHENTICATION

 We use a proprietary OAuth implementation that ultimately rests on you being accepted by the particular cat object with which you wish to interact.
-We recommend not being too eager (make soft, gentle API calls until the cat trusts you)
+We recommend not being too eager — make soft, gentle API calls until the cat trusts you.
+Completely ignoring the cat is the best way to ensure an valid HTTP response.

 ### API Calls: